-The Rangers looked up and saw the big guns - and they saw the enemy soldiers at the edge of the cliffs shooting down at them and throwing grenades and filling the air with machine gun fire.
+the enemy soldiers at the edge of the cliffs shooting down at them and throwing grenades and filling the air with machine gun fire.
 And the American Rangers began to climb.
 They shot their rope ladders into the face of these cliffs and they pulled themselves up.
 And when one Ranger would fall another would take his place, and when one rope was cut and a Ranger would hurtle to the bottom, he would find another rope and begin his climb again.
-They climbed and shot back and held their footing; and in time the enemy guns were quieted, in time the Rangers held the cliffs, in time the enemy pulled back and one by one the Rangers pulled themselves over the top - and in seizing the firm land at the top of these cliffs they seized back the continent of Europe.
+They climbed and shot back and held their footing; and in time the enemy guns were quieted, in time the Rangers held the cliffsx in time the enemy pulled back and one by one the Rangers pulled themselves over the top - and in seizing the firm land at the top of these cliffs they seized back the continent of Europe.